k0rdent/docs/docs/admin/kof/kof-verification.md

 2. Create these DNS records of type `A`, all pointing to that `EXTERNAL-IP`:
     ```bash
-    echo grafana.$REGIONAL_DOMAIN
     echo jaeger.$REGIONAL_DOMAIN
     echo vmauth.$REGIONAL_DOMAIN
     ```
+    Only if Grafana is [installed and enabled](kof-grafana.md), do the same for:
+    ```bash
+    echo grafana.$REGIONAL_DOMAIN
+    ```

 ## KOF UI

 You can use the KOF UI to find and debug errors or misconfigurations.
-Check the [Access to the KOF UI](kof-using.md#access-to-the-kof-ui) section to learn how to access it and read about its features.
+Check the [Access to the KOF UI](kof-using.md#kof-ui) section to learn how to access it and read about its features.